DefrimBinakaj/MapBanSimulator/README.md

 ## Instructions
 - executable provided in releases
+- .NET runtime must be installed (go through with installation prompted when running the exe)
 - figure it out
 - Note: this will not get you to global elite